fluent/fluentd-docs-gitbook/plugins/output/README.md

 -   `drop_oldest_chunk`

-    This mode drops oldest chunks.
+    This mode drops the oldest chunks.
 This mode is useful for monitoring system destinations.
 For monitoring, newer events are important than older.